 • Incorrect Exercise Techniques: Improper form or technique during exercise regimens can impose undue strain on the ACL, heightening the risk of injury.

-Acknowledging that a substantial portion of ACL injuries occurs without direct contact, often during movements such as sharp pivots or awkward landings, is imperative.
+• A substantial portion of ACL injuries occurs without direct contact, often during movements such as sharp pivots or awkward landings.
 This underscores the importance of mastering proper biomechanics and maintaining optimal physical conditioning.

-Research suggests that female athletes exhibit a heightened susceptibility to ACL injuries compared to their male counterparts.
-Contributing factors may include disparities in muscle strength, hormonal influences, and anatomical nuances such as wider hips and altering stress distributions across the knees.
+• Research suggests that female athletes exhibit a heightened susceptibility to ACL injuries compared to their male counterparts.
+Contributing factors may include disparities in muscle strength, hormonal influences, and anatomical nuances such as wider hips and altered stress distributions across the knees.

 • Inability to sustain physical activity or sports participation post-injury.